survivejs/webpack-book/manuscript/advanced_techniques/01_understanding_chunks.md

 T> Note that webpack will also turn statements written in the form `require('./pages/' + pageName + '.md')` into the `require.context` format!

+## Dealing with Dynamic Imports

+Given the approaches discussed here rely on static analysis and webpack has to find the files in question, it doesn't work for every possible case.
+Maybe the assets you need come from somewhere else.
+Consider using browser-side loaders like [$script.js](https://github.com/ded/script.js/) or [little-loader](https://github.com/walmartlabs/little-loader) on top of webpack in this case.

 ## Conclusion

 Understanding how webpack's chunking works helps you to untap a lot of its power.
 Just applying `import` alone can be very effective.
 It opens a world of possibilities. `require.context` has more limited possibilities, but it's a powerful tool especially for tool developers.